Model United Nations: United Arab Emirates

 The United Arab Emirates Universities Model United Nations occurs yearly.
 It draws more than 300 delegates from local universities and from across the Middle East.
-Many schools also have their own MUN conferences, including GMAMUN at Gems Modern Academy, DIAMUN at Dubai International Academy and GFSMUN at GEMS Founders School Dubai.
+Many schools also have their own MUN conferences, including DIAMUN at Dubai International Academy, NMSMUN at GEMS New Millennium School and GFSMUN at GEMS Founders School Dubai.

 Dubai International Academy Model United Nations is the largest student led Model United Nations conference in the MENA region, hosting more than 700 delegates from across the world at its annual conference.

 Vietnam

 There has been an increasing number of conferences, including invitational ones such as UNISMUN, SAMSUN, and many other non-invitational ones.
 These conferences are often organized by schools or student-led organizations with varying scales and exclusivity.
 One of the most inclusive Model United Nations conferences in the country is the Vietnam National Model United Nations (VNMUN), open to not only Vietnamese in all parts of the country but also international students studying around the world.